OrionMat/Covid19-Visualization/README.md

 # Covid19-Visualization
-Visualizations of Covid-19 spread using streamlit and pydeck
+A web app for visualizing the Covid-19 virus in the USA - built using streamlit and pydeck